 The speed of finding new places and loading the 3D maps is as fast as ever, although we're not seeing an improvement over dual core phones here.
 But then again, we're struggling to see a reason for the quad core processor at all at the moment.

-Transit lines have been included in the software for a while, but are now supplemented with live Tube information in the UK should you need to find out which lines are borked.
+Transit lines have been included in the software for a while, but are now supplemented with live public transit information in the should you need to find out which lines are delayed.

 And let's take this phone out and about: we're talking about directions and Navigation on offer here, and as before, they're excellent.

 The former will show a simple route to wherever you want to go and how long it reckons it should take you in normal conditions – you can choose on foot, by public transport or by car if you're in the US.

 However, if you're in the latter mode of transportation you can also activate Google Maps Navigation to get your hands on free sat nav wherever you are.

 This is a great system – it not only has voice feedback and clear maps, but will also draw in live traffic updates to give you a real-time analysis on how long the route will take.

 This part is scarily accurate; we're talking to within 100 metres at times, so planning a re-route is definitely an option (when you've stopped at an appropriate place… we would never condone trying to do this when driving.
 Google says so too).